210215-USF-NET/WestonDavidson-code/daily-notes/2-17-2021/oopPrinciples.md

 # polymorphism
 -   the whole point of polymorphism is that one interface can have many implementations
 -   sort of related to abstraction as well
+-   presenting the same view for the end user but the input params could be differe, type could be different, etc.

 # implementation
 -   hard to understand, read up on this lol - basically different types of polymorphism